 According to the American Nurses Association, nursing “is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations.”
-In plain language, AA&MDS is pretty sure you will agree, “Nurses are angels in comfortable shoes.”
+In plain language, AAMDSIF is pretty sure you will agree, “Nurses are angels in comfortable shoes.”
 (Author Unknown)

 Registered nurses, (RN’s), have a range of responsibilities in hospitals, health centers, medical offices, even schools and community health centers.
 They can perform physical exams, provide health counseling and education, administer medications, care for wounds, as well as coordinate care with a wide array of health care professionals.
 Some RN’s are involved in research.